ml-and-ds-papers-on-the-go/andre-ye.github.io/history/lecture-notes/movements-for-liberation.md

 - Printing presses attacked.
 - Abolitionists faced tremendous hostility and outright violence.

-### Northern States
+### Conflict in the Northern States and National Legislative Bodies
 - Abolitionists/Northernors are not necessarily the same.
-- Did not want to do much about it; many thought it was right.
+- Did not want to do much about it; many thought slavery was in fact right.

 #### Mail Ban
-- Thinking about this politically; Congress refused tot ake any action.
+- Thinking about this politically; Congress refused to take any action.
-- laws would prevent abolitionists from sending newspapers in the mail *that was guaranteed*.
+- Laws would prevent abolitionists from sending newspapers in the mail *that was guaranteed*.
-- ANyone could get their newspaper published in one state r colony and have it distributed anywhere for the free exchange of ideas.
+- Anyone could get their newspaper published in one state or colony and have it distributed anywhere for the free exchange of ideas.
-- Conress moves to ban the distribution fo abolitionist ideas in the mail system.
+- Congress moves to ban the distribution of abolitionist ideas in the mail system.
 - Could be siezed and destroyed.

 #### Gag Rule
-- Ban the discussion of slavery on the Congress floor.
+- Banned the discussion of slavery on the Congress floor.
 - Any persons or citizen can petition their government of redress; Congress must address it.
 - 1840s; Congress refused to do so, banned the introduction of any abolitionist petitions, readings, and ideas from being read on the floor.
 - Clear Constitutional violations.

-### Abolitionist Women
+## Abolitionist Women
-- What does this allow you to do? -Cannot vote, cannot run fooor office, cannot petition the government, acannot riwrite about it, speaking oturs are met with angry mobs disrupting your ability to speechh, burning down buildings,a ttacking the press, etc.
+- What does this allow you to do?
+	- Cannot vote, cannot run for office, cannot petition the government, cannot write about it
+	- Are met with angry mobs disrupting your ability to speech, burning down buildings, attacking the press, etc.
 - Abolitionist women are encountering hostility from Americna society for even speaking on the issue.
 - "Am I not a woman and a sister?"
 (1830s after the British Anti-slavery Society Medallion).
 - Adapting the abolitionist movement from male-centric standard to women's emancipation and equality on those terms.
 - Women and men both deserving of rights.
 	- Universal human claims to autonomy, independence, freedom, and soforth.
 - Overwhelming majority of people who ran away did not becomie movement activists.
   - Try to get a job in the North and not be involved in the level of engagement as political activists.
   - Could integrate into Northern society - still segregated - but could get work as laborers, as homeworkers, as domestic servants, etc.